Updated: Sep 27, 2021

 Put your feet up and enjoy a glass of wine.

-Take out a ball of dough, cut into quarters and knead each briefly to warm up.
+Take out a ball of dough, cut into quarters (if making dough for more than one person) and knead each briefly to warm up.

 Set the machine to 7 (or whatever the widest setting on the knob is) and roll your piece of dough through a couple of times.
-Fold in half or lengthways if required.
+Fold in half or lengthways if required and re-roll.

 Roll the other pieces of dough through.
 Then mount the fettuccine/spaghetti cutter to the pasta machine.